 McDonald’s successfully increased the number of their app downloads by placing QR codes on products and in stores and using it to offer a free McCafe Shake for every customer who downloads the app.
 McDonald’s also uses QR codes for their reward systems to encourage customers to stay loyal to the brand in exchange for free drinks.

-QR code advertisement is a great interactive marketing medium used by marketers to promote their products or services.
+QR codes in advertising are a great interactive marketing medium used by marketers to promote their products or services.
 QR code advertising, in particular, is highly influential in consumers’ buying decision making processes, as consumers proactively retrieve additional information.
 Today 82% of consumers consult about their next purchase from their cell phones before they go to buy.
-Embedded QR codes with advertising are thus very helpful for advertisers to share and influence customer satisfaction and purchase intention.
+Embedded QR codes in advertising are thus very helpful for marketers to influence customer satisfaction and purchase intention.

 The cost-effective quality of these codes as a marketing and advertising tool is another advantage for businesses.
 The embedded QR codes into promotion ads allow consumers to visit the websites that afford for getting additional information, enter sweepstakes, to download contents, access appropriate information, and link to marketer’s different social media sites during shopping.

-QR codes have great impact for online marketers.
-The impact is even more powerful when it is measured and analysed to ensure the campaigns are effective and deliver positive marketing return on investment (MROI).
+The QR code marketing impact is even more powerful when it is measured and analysed to ensure the campaigns are effective and deliver a positive marketing return on investment (MROI).

-Supercode analytics dashboard empowers marketers to track QR codes scanned frequency, consumer’s geographical location, devices used to scan the codes and allows to analyze the data in the chosen timeframe.
-All these gained statistics are very important for marketers to evaluate which campaigns are more effective at increasing sales and revenues.
+Supercode analytics dashboard empowers marketers to track QR codes scanned frequency, consumer’s geographical location, devices used to scan the codes and allows to analyze the data in the chosen time frame.
+All these QR code stats are very important for marketers to evaluate which campaigns are more effective at increasing sales and revenues.

 QR codes open up a wide range of opportunities to increase sales and boost revenue for businesses.
-Sign up to Supercode to create your first QR code and make the most of your marketing and sales QR code campaigns.
+Sign up for Supercode to create your first QR code and make the most of your QR code marketing campaigns.